engasa/Obsidian-Github-Vault/TODOs/My Projects.md

 - [ ] CoursePlanner Optimizers:
 	- [ ] for long-term plans
 	- [ ] for Scheduler
+- [ ] System developed, but no study:
 	- [ ] DataPlayground: Study of Effectiveness
+	- [ ] Akshat: Learning Data structures by example
+	- [ ] Larry: Spaced Repetition
 - [ ] Artificial Intelligence
 	- [ ] Machine Learning (Satanshu) for Personalized Quizzes
 	- [ ] GenAI: